thestackcollective/front-end-curriculum/lessons/module-1/syllabus-weekly-detail.md

 ## Weekly Detail
 This is a breakdown of your classes and assignments per each of the six weeks of Mod 1.
 Please NOTE: this serves as a helpful overview regarding the flow and cadence of content.
 It is NOT intended as a detailed schedule.
 Classes can be added and/or moved around.
 You should refer to the daily outlines for confirmed daily schedule and expectations of materials and assignments.

-### WK 1: Hello Turing!
+### WK 1: Hello TheStackCollective!
 Hello Front End Engineering!

 |Mindset     | _We are a team.
 This week is about building trust with one another_.|
 |Lessons     | [Computer Setup](http://frontend.thestackcollective.org/lessons/module-1/computer-setup.html) &nbsp; [Terminal](http://frontend.thestackcollective.org/lessons/module-1/getting-around-in-the-terminal.html) &nbsp; [HTML I](http://frontend.thestackcollective.org/lessons/module-1/html-1.html) &nbsp; [Intro CSS](http://frontend.thestackcollective.org/lessons/module-1/css-1.html) &nbsp; [JS I](http://frontend.thestackcollective.org/lessons/module-1/js-1.html) &nbsp; [JS II](http://frontend.thestackcollective.org/lessons/module-1/js-2.html)